geobyjmh/R_Programming_Playground/README.md

 # visualization_ggplot03
 Lots of diffrent ggplot examples taken from the book "R for Data Science".
 I have also created my own boxplot function that will manually set its parameters.

+# ExploratoryDataAnalysis
+This is a look at the diamonds data set and how the price changes with cut, color, and caret.

 # Resources
 Book - “R for Data Science” by Wickham, Cetinkaya-Rundel, and Grolemund. https://amzn.eu/d/1dTMDCI